ARM-software/abi-aa/aapcs64/aapcs64.rst

 Memory addresses
 ^^^^^^^^^^^^^^^^

 The address space may consist of one or more disjoint regions.
-No region may span address zero (although one region may start at zero).
+Regions must not span address zero (although one region may start at zero).

 The use of tagged addressing is platform specific and does not apply to 32-bit pointers.
 When tagged addressing is disabled, all 64 bits of an